gdraperi/slurp-1/README.md

 - **New** Supports a list of domains now.
 - Certstream mode so that you can enumerate s3 buckets in real time.
 - Colorized output for visual grep.
-- Currently generates over 1200 permutations per domain and keyword.
+- Currently generates over 28,000 permutations per domain and keyword (thanks to @jakewarren and @random-robbie for additions).
 - Strong copyleft license.

 ## Usage